-The fiscal year ended July 2, 2016 was a 53-week period, and the fiscal years ended June 27, 2015 and June 28, 2014 were each 52-week periods.
+The fiscal year ended July 1, 2017 was a 52-week period, the fiscal year ended July 2, 2016 was a 53-week period and the fiscal year ended June 27, 2015 was a 52-week period.

-Coach, Inc. is a leading New York design house of modern luxury accessories and lifestyle brands.
+Coach, Inc. is a leading New York-based house of modern luxury accessories and lifestyle brands.
 The Coach brand was established in New York City in 1941, and has a rich heritage of pairing exceptional leathers and materials with innovative design.
 Coach, Inc. acquired Stuart Weitzman, a leader in women's designer footwear, during the fourth quarter of fiscal 2015.

-Coach, Inc. operates in three segments: North America (Coach brand), International (Coach brand), and Stuart Weitzman.
-The North America segment includes sales of Coach brand products to North American customers through Coach-operated stores (including the Internet) and sales to North American wholesale customers.
-The International segment includes sales of Coach brand products to customers through Coach-operated stores and concession shop-in-shops in Japan, mainland China, Hong Kong, Macau, Singapore, Taiwan, Malaysia, South Korea, the United Kingdom, France, Ireland, Spain, Portugal, Germany, Italy, Austria, Belgium, the Netherlands and Switzerland.
-Additionally, International includes sales to consumers through the Internet in Japan, mainland China, the United Kingdom and South Korea, as well as sales to wholesale customers and distributors in approximately 55 countries.
-The Stuart Weitzman segment includes worldwide sales generated by the Stuart Weitzman brand, primarily through department stores in North America and international locations, and within Stuart Weitzman operated stores (including the Internet) in the United States, Canada and Europe.
-Other, which is not a reportable segment, consists of sales and expenses generated by the Coach brand in licensing and disposition channels.
+Coach, Inc. operates in three segments:

+- North America The North America segment includes sales of Coach brand products to customers through Coachoperated stores, including the Internet, and sales to wholesale customers in North America. - International The International segment includes sales of Coach brand products to customers through Coach-operated stores and concession shop-in-shops in Japan, mainland China, Hong Kong, Macau, Singapore, Taiwan, Malaysia, South Korea, the United Kingdom, France, Ireland, Spain, Portugal, Germany, Italy, Austria, Belgium, the Netherlands and Switzerland.
+Additionally, International includes sales to consumers through the Internet in Japan, mainland China, South Korea, the United Kingdom, France, Spain, Germany and Italy, as well as sales to wholesale customers and distributors in approximately 55 countries. - Stuart Weitzman The Stuart Weitzman segment includes global sales generated by the Stuart Weitzman brand, primarily through department stores in North America and international locations, within numerous independent third party distributors and within Stuart Weitzman operated stores, including the Internet, in the United States, Canada and Europe.

+Other, which is not a reportable segment, consists of sales and expenses generated by the Coach brand other ancillary channels, licensing and disposition.

 As the Company's business model is based on multi-channel and brand global distribution, our success does not depend solely on the performance of a single channel or geographic area.

-We are focused on driving long-term growth and best in class profitability through the following key initiatives:
+We are focused on driving long-term growth and profitability through the following key initiatives: